SahilB689/SahilB689/README.md

 ### About Me 🌐

-I am pursuing a master's degree in mechanical engineering at Toronto Metropolitan University, where my research focuses on designing a crowdsourced delivery system using reinforcement learning.
-In today's society, where online shopping and on-demand services are prevalent, the application of optimization and reinforcement learning is crucial for the efficient functioning and scalability of crowdsourced delivery platforms.
+I am pursuing a master's degree in mechanical engineering at Toronto Metropolitan University, where my research focuses on designing a crowdsourced delivery system using machine learning.
+As online shopping and on-demand services are becoming increasingly widespread, machine learning techniques are crucial for the efficient functioning and scalability of crowdsourced delivery platforms.

 ### Tech Toolbox 🛠️
 - **Languages:** Python, Matlab, Java, C